![]() |

 Sketch by Alison Jeffs

-(Jessie) Back East.
-They taught us about the Founding Fathers and the Civil War in grade school there and took us out to Valley Forge.
+(Jessie) Back East They taught us about the Civil War in grade school there and took us out to Valley Forge.
 We didn't have tract homes in my neighborhood.
 It was kind of a hodgepodge.

-(Don) Here, history is about the mineral strikes, Indian wars, cycles of boom and bust and waves of land hungry immigrants flooding in.
+(Don) Here, history is about the mission system, dying Indians, the gold rush and waves of immigrants flooding in.
 What do you want to know?

 (Jessie) Well, where can I get some native grass seed?